 1. Stick to trusted brands and sites

-If you plan to stick with browsers, make sure they use SSL (Secure Socket Layer) encryption.
+When visiting an e-shop in your browser, make sure it uses SSL (Secure Sockets Layer) encryption.
 This creates a secure line of communication between your PC and the ecommerce site.
 Just look for the “S” at the end of HTTP in the address bar of your browser.
 (It sometimes appears only after you’ve logged in or clicked to the cart.)
-If the “S” is not there, play it safe shop somewhere else.

 Look for the "S" at the end of the http.

 A warning that your account will be closed unless you send in essential information; that could be a scam.
-A coupon just for you via email; that’s probably a scam.
+A coupon just for you waiting in your inbox; that’s probably a scam.
 A chance to be a mystery shopper if you provide bank info, also a scam.
-That super cute wallpaper with the holiday theme – scam.
-That package notice that tells you to click here (but doesn’t quite look like UPS) – scam!
-Those Facebook promotions that take you to external sites – SCAM!
+That super cute wallpaper with the holiday theme — scam, scam, scam.
+That package notice that tells you to click here (but doesn’t quite look like UPS) — scam!
+Those Facebook promotions that take you to external sites — SCAMS!

-Legitimate retailers will never threaten to close your accounts unless you send crucial information.
+Legitimate retailers will never threaten to close your accounts if you don’t send crucial information.
 In fact, they will never ask for account or personal information by email (or phone, for that matter).
 So if you have even the slightest doubts about the probity of emails, messages, pop-ups, websites, offers, and so forth, don’t click, reply, or call.
-Shut all the windows and move on.
+Close all the windows and move on.

 3. Use your own kit

 By this we mean hardware and software.
-Never shop or check email using a PC at a café, hotel, library, or other public location that may be used my multiple people.
+Never shop or check email using a PC at a café, hotel, library, or other public location that may be used by multiple people.
 If you must shop through public Wi-Fi (using only your own device), always use a VPN (virtual private network).
-A personal VPN such as HideMyAss, keeps all the data traveling between your device and the retailer’s payment portal encrypted.
-And if you have a decent data plan and LTE, use your smartphone and your mobile connection rather than public Wi-Fi when out and about.
+A personal VPN such as AVG Secure VPN encrypts all the data traveling between your device and the retailer’s payment portal to keep it secure.
+And if you have a decent data plan and LTE, use your smartphone and your mobile connection instead of public Wi-Fi when out and about.

-4. Use a payment method with buyer protection & check for return policies
+4. Use a credit card & check for return policies

-As convenient as they may be, debit cards should be avoided when shopping online.
+You should always use credit cards for shopping online (not debit cards!).
 Credit cards usually offer greater buyer protections, with set limits on how much you are liable for if someone steals your number or rips you off.
 And online payment systems such as PayPal, Google Wallet, Stripe, and Payoneer provide an extra layer between you and retailers, meaning you never share personal or account information with the retailers.